KEMPtechnologies/powershell-sdk-vnext/README.md

 $Env:ProgramFiles\WindowsPowerShell\Modules for All Users
 ```

-Example.
+#### Examples
 Install the KEMP Powershell module for the current user only

 * Save the current value of PSModulePath